qlik-oss/core-website/docs/recipes/core/nomad.md

 Be aware that the Docker credentials are stored in plain text in Nomad, see [here](https://www.nomadproject.io/docs/drivers/docker.html#docker-auth-config).
 In [nomad.hcl](https://github.com/qlik-ea/core/blob/master/nomad/nomad.hcl) there is an example of how the Nomad client can be configured to use local docker credentials.

-## Privileged mode
+## Service Discovery

-Mira uses docker.sock to discover QIX Engine instances and in Nomad this requires a `privileged` mode set to true.
-This is configured in the nomad client config [nomad.hcl](https://github.com/qlik-ea/core/blob/master/nomad/nomad.hcl) as well as in the task config for Mira, in the [mira.nomad](https://github.com/qlik-ea/core/blob/master/nomad/mira.nomad) file.
+Mira uses the DNS mode for service discovery in a Nomad orchestration.
+This assumes that there is a running Consul server in the Nomad environment.
+Nomad will automatically register services in Consul when deploying the `nomad` files.
+The hostname that Mira should use for discovering QIX Engine instances is defined in the task configuration for [Mira](https://github.com/qlik-ea/core/blob/master/nomad/mira.nomad).

 ## Deploy